-Use of advanced treatment technologies for prostate cancer increases among men with low-risk diseaseJune 25th, 2013 in Cancer /
+Use of advanced treatment technologies for prostate cancer increases among men with low-risk diseaseJune 25, 2013 in Medicine & Health / Cancer

 Use of advanced treatment technologies for prostate cancer, such as intensity-modulated radiotherapy and robotic prostatectomy, has increased among men with low-risk disease, high risk of noncancer mortality, or both, a population of patients who are unlikely to benefit from these treatments, according to a study in the June 26 issue of JAMA.